 As the baby boomer population continues to age, and more and more people require extended medical care, nationwide demand for specialized nurses is at an all-time high.
-According to the Wound, Ostomy and Continence Nurses Society (WOCN), hospitals and patient care facilities are not only in need of trained medical professionals, they specifically need those that are experts in treating chronic age-related wounds and skin care issues.
+Hospitals and patient care facilities are not only in need of trained medical professionals, they specifically need those that are experts in treating chronic age-related wounds and skin care issues.

 A WOC nurse facilitates optimal care for patients dealing with complex wounds, ostomies or incontinence issues.
 WOC nurses are an important and valued member of the healthcare team and make a tremendous difference in their patients’ comfort and quality of life.

 Pursuing a career in WOC means that you’ll not only make a difference in healing your patients, but you’ll also provide them with the essential knowledge and resources that they need to make a long-term recovery.

 WOC nurses provide care for both chronic and acute wounds.
 An acute wound is a new wound, such as a cut, scrape, bruise or incision that is most often a result of surgery or trauma.
 A chronic wound is usually caused by a disease or condition—such as an ulcer, cancer or diabetes—and may not heal as quickly as an acute wound.
 WOC nurses are primarily responsible for assessing and prescribing appropriate wound care treatment.
 They may work in a variety of different healthcare settings, including acute care, long-term care and home health.

 Why are WOC nurses important?